niekwit/CRISPR-tools/README.md

 CRISPR libraries can be configured in the `library.yaml` file (located in the `CRISPR-tools` folder), as follows:
 ```
 bassik:
-  fasta: "/home/niek/Documents/references/fasta/Human/Bassik-library/bassik_lib.fasta"
+  fasta: /home/niek/Documents/references/fasta/Human/Bassik-library/bassik_lib.fasta
-  index_path: "/home/niek/Documents/references/bowtie2-index/bassik/bassik"
+  index_path: /home/niek/Documents/references/bowtie2-index/bassik/bassik
-  read_mod: "clip"
+  read_mod: clip
-  clip_seq: "GTTTAAGAGCTAAGCTGGAAACAGCATAGCAA"
+  clip_seq: GTTTAAGAGCTAAGCTGGAAACAGCATAGCAA
-  sg_length: ""
+  sg_length:
-  species: "human"
+  species: human
 moffat_tko1:
-  fasta: ""
+  fasta:
   index_path: "/home/niek/Documents/references/bowtie2-index/moffat_tko1/moffat_tko1"
-  read_mod: "trim"
+  read_mod: trim
-  clip_seq: ""
+  clip_seq:
   sg_length: 20
-  species: "human"
+  species: human
 ```
 Explanation of `library.yaml`:
 * For each library a Bowtie2 index has to be generated using `bowtie2 build` with the library fasta file as input.
 The path to this index has to be set as `index_path` in `library.yaml`.
 * The path to the fasta file must be set with `fasta` (fasta files for a variety of CRISPR libraries can be found in the `Addgene_CRISPR_libraries_FASTA` folder).
 * If a CRISPR library has a fixed sgRNA length, then the length of the sgRNA must be set with the `sg_length` variable.
 Additionaly, set `read_mod` as "trim".
 * If a CRISPR library has variable sgRNA lengths, then `read_mod` should be set and "clip" and `clip_seq` should contain the vector sequence downstream of the sgRNA sequence.